benbacardi/tyler/README.md

 To control the caching of the resultant image, set `TYLER_CACHE_DURATION` in `settings.py` to the number of seconds to cache for.
 This defaults to one week.

-TO control the caching of the individual tiles used to create the image, set `TYLER_TILE_CACHE_DURATION` in `settings.py` to the number of settings to cache for.
+To control the caching of the individual tiles used to create the image, set `TYLER_TILE_CACHE_DURATION` in `settings.py` to the number of settings to cache for.
 This also defaults to one week.